AgniusBartninkas/power-automate-desktop-framework/logger/README.md

 In case you do not plan on using one or more log types, you can easily skip the steps involved.
 Steps that can be skipped are marked as such in the description above.
 For example, if you do not plan to ever log to SharePoint list, you do not need to create the SharePoint connection, and then simply skip the **LogToSharePoint** subflow.
 Then delete the call to this subflow from **Main** after creating it.

+If you want to log to a database, the recommended table structure and a stored procedure for logging are also provided in `/database/`.
+You can amend these according to your needs, but then also make sure to include the adjustments to the Power Automate Desktop code in **log-to-database.txt** or **log-to-database-sp.txt**.

 The same applies to any other types, too, but most of them do not include extra steps, other than creating the subflow itself.